 Dick served as a constable and sergeant in Central London before a tour of duty with the Obscene Publications Branch at New Scotland Yard, also known as ‘The Dirty Books Squad’!
 He was promoted to Inspector in 1981 when events elsewhere changed his life overnight.
 Michael Fagan had broken into The Queen's bedroom at Buckingham Palace and Dick was part of a team of six police officers subsequently sent in to sort out the reorganisation of security procedures.

-On completion of this task he was selected to be a Personal Protection Officer and was sent to Cambridge University to protect HRH Prince Edward, which he did for 3 years.
+On completion of this task he was selected to be a Personal Protection Officer and was sent to Cambridge University to protect HRH Prince Edward, which he did for three years.
 Dick made the most of this and gained a Bachelor of Arts Degree from The Open University.

 In 1986, Dick Griffin was promoted to Chief Inspector and moved to the Household of The Duke of Edinburgh, Prince Phillip, for whom he worked over 13 very enjoyable years between 1986-1999, the highlight of which was being attacked by a giant panda whilst on a visit to China.